 (i) For out-of-network facilities/providers, the normal and necessary charges submitted or made for similar services or supplies provided by other providers of medical services with like experience, education and training in the same geographical area.
 The term "geographic area" as it applies to any particular service, medicine, or supply means a county or such greater area as is necessary to obtain a statistically representative cross-section of the level of charges.
 Determination of the usual and customary charge for a medicine, service, or supply shall be made by the usual and customary charge contract administrator, using the 85th percentile of all charges for the same service or supply in the geographic area based on survey data collected and maintained by the usual and customary charge contract administrator.
-(The "usual and customary charge contract administrator.
-(The "usual and customary charge contract administrator.)
-(The "usual administrator.)
-(The "usual administrator.)
-(The "usual administrator.)
-(The "usual administrator.)
-(Th
+(The "usual and customary charge contract administrator" is the entity with which the plan sponsor has contracted to provide usual and customary rate services and access to usual and customary rate databases.)